RapidFuge/gps-metadata-remover/README.md

 # `@xoi/gps-metadata-remover`
 > Frontend-friendly Javascript package that removes GPS metadata from images and videos

+> This is a fork of [@xoi/gps-metadata-remover](https://www.npmjs.com/package/@xoi/gps-metadata-remover).
+I recommend using the original version.
+This version only changes the default LogLevel from debug to none.

 Takes a photo or video file and writes over in-place where GPS metadata is detected.
 Removes Exif from images and various forms of GPS metadata from videos.